 The Colt M1911 was chambered for the .45 ACP cartridge and this was fed from a stout 7-round detachable box magazine.
 The large, man-stopping rounds promoted an equally large pistol grip (which housed the magazine) and filled up the firing hand rather completely.
-Muzzle velocity was listed at 380 ft/lb offering up the required man-stopping capability that went on to be a staple of the pistol's service record.
+Muzzle velocity was 830 feet-per-second giving the required man-stopping capability that went on to become a staple of the pistol's service record.
 Additionally, the pistol proved to be wholly reliable and robust even in the heat-of-battle, qualities that would ensure its survival through the countless conflicts it would be featured in.

-Argentina; Brazil; Bolivia; Colombia; Coasta Rica; Dominican Republic; Ecuador; Fiji; Greece; Guatemala; Haiti; Indonesia; Iran; Liberia; Mexico; Nazi Germany; Nicaragua; Norway; Philippines; Spain; South Korea; South Vietnam; Soviet Union; Taiwan; United Kingdom; United States; Zimbabwe
+Argentina; Brazil; Bolivia; Colombia; Coasta Rica; Dominican Republic; Ecuador; Egypt; Fiji; Greece; Guatemala; Haiti; Indonesia; Iran; Liberia; Malaysia; Mexico; Nazi Germany; Nicaragua; Norway; North Korea; Philippines; Spain; South Korea; South Vietnam; Soviet Union; Taiwan; United Kingdom; United States; Zimbabwe

 - Close Quarters Battle (CQB) / Personal Security

 M1911 - Original Production Model; appearing in 1911.